bratislava/bratislava.github.io/pages/frontend/components.md

 ## Use controlled state
 If implementing a component that accepts a value from parent and is able to change it use `useControlledState` from `@react-stately/utils`.
 It also allows you to skip value from parent and provide a default value if needed.
+[This article](https://medium.com/quick-code/writing-ui-components-with-optionally-controllable-state-86e396a6f1ec) explains why it's important to use controlled state.

 For more advanced use cases use state utilities from [react-stately](https://react-spectrum.adobe.com/react-stately/index.html) (e.g. `useToggleState`).